Supreme Leader blames Iran's 'enemies' for deadly protests

 Trump has repeatedly tweeted his support for the protesters in the past week, criticizing the Iranian government as repressive, "brutal and corrupt."

 "The people of Iran are finally acting against the brutal and corrupt Iranian regime.
 All of the money that President Obama so foolishly gave them went into terrorism and into their 'pockets.'
 The people have little food, big inflation and no human rights.
-The US is watching!" he wrote on Tuesday.
+The US is watching!" he wrote.

 Rouhani slammed Trump for a similar tweet Monday in which the US leader said the Iranian people were "repressed" and that it was "TIME FOR CHANGE!"

-Secretary of Iran's Supreme National Security Council Ali Shamkhani accused the US, UK and Saudi Arabia of using hashtags and social media campaigns inside Iran to incite riots.
+Supreme National Security Council Secretary Ali Shamkhani accused the US, UK and Saudi Arabia of using hashtags and social media campaigns inside Iran to incite riots.

 "Based on our analyses, around 27% of the new hashtags against Iran are generated by the Saudi government," Shamkhani said, according to state-run Press TV.

-The UK has called on Iran to engage in a "meaningful debate" on the issues raised by protesters, Prime Minister Theresa May's spokesman said Tuesday.
+The UK has called on Iran to engage in a "meaningful debate" on the issues raised by protesters, Prime Minister Theresa May's spokesman said.

+Trump has not yet made a decision on whether to sign an Iran sanctions waiver, White House press secretary Sarah Sanders said.
+But she said the administration is keeping "our options open" as far as sanctions against Iran are concerned.

+Trump faces a mid-January deadline when he must decide about renewing temporary waivers for US sanctions against Iran.